madangkt/Tryyymanis/README.md

-# I don't know bro, i have no idea about this :)
+# I don't know what to do, i have no idea about this :)